cloudflare/cloudflare-docs/content/cloudflare-one/policies/access/isolate-application.md

 ## Product compatibility

-For a list of products that are incompatible with the **Isolate application** featur, refer to [Product Compatibility](/cloudflare-one/applications/configure-apps/self-hosted-apps/#product-compatibility) .
+For a list of products that are incompatible with the **Isolate application** feature, refer to [Product Compatibility](/cloudflare-one/applications/configure-apps/self-hosted-apps/#product-compatibility) .